 Katherine L. Berkley

-Katie is a senior associate at Frost Brown Todd where she practices in the firm’s Regulated Business Group.
+Katie is a managing associate at Frost Brown Todd where she practices in the firm’s Regulated Business Group.
 She is a member of the International Trade Service Team, with a particular concentration on import and export matters.
 Her practice focuses on helping clients conduct their international business operations in a manner consistent with Federal and State Regulations.

 On the import side, Katie counsels clients on compliance with U.S. Customs regulations, including classification and valuation of products.
 She has assisted clients with both protesting Customs decisions and submitting Prior Disclosures to Customs of discovered violations.
 She has also helped clients develop proactive programs to take advantage of beneficial U.S. Customs programs, such as the Customs-Trade Partnership Against Terrorism (C-TPAT), the “First Sale” mechanism, and free and reduced tariff trade programs such as the Generalized System of Preferences (GSP) and North American Free Trade Agreement (NAFTA).